 Mohs Surgery Center | Orlando

-Established for more than 20 years, Associates in Dermatology has now grown to ten locations in Central Florida to meet the growing demand for advanced skin cancer treatment.
+Established for more than 25 years, our Orlando dermatology practice has now grown to 15 locations in Central Florida to meet the growing demand for advanced skin cancer treatment.
 It has now become the leading skin cancer practice in Central Florida.

 Skin Cancer is the most common form of cancer in the United States and 1 in 5 Americans will develop skin cancer in their lifetime.
 Each year, there are more new cases of skin cancer than the combined incidence of cancers of the breast, prostate, lung and colon.*